kevinolega/callcentertrainingtips/6wel/guidelines/self-correction.md

 A compound or complex sentence is bad even if the grammar is correct.

+Compound or complex sentences sometimes work if your English is already perfect.

+Consider this problem.

+You paid for our lessons because your grammar is terrible.

+We are simplifying the rules.

+A professional chef can plan menus, command staff, shop for tools and ingredients, entertain guests, and more while preparing a meal.

+You are not at a professional level.

+I am teaching you how to boil an egg in this module.

+You're not allowed to perform demonstrations and exhibitions if you can't boil an egg properly.

+I'll give you more challenging work as you progress to higher levels.

+Let's stick to simple sentences for now.

+COMMON EXAMPLE:

 My hobbies are watching TV, reading books, and going to the gym.

 I like watching TV.